 top of page

-Is Italian Flour Healthier than Flour in the US?
+Is Italian Flour a Healthier Choice Compared to American Flour

-Processing: Italian flours are typically categorized by their refinement level, with terms such as “00” denoting a very fine, highly refined flour.
-This classification mainly pertains to the grind's fineness rather than the degree of processing.
-While Italian law rigorously defines these flour types, it doesn't automatically imply reduced processing.
+Processing: Italian flours are typically categorized by their level of refinement, with terms such as "00" signifying a very fine, highly refined flour.
+This classification primarily pertains to the grind's fineness rather than the extent of processing.
+Although Italian law precisely defines these flour types, it doesn't automatically imply they undergo less processing.

 Brands or Sources for Italian Flour: